Saturday, 20 April 2013

 We managed to find a quieter spot for a lunchtime break and try a slice of Bradleys Bakery wonderful Cheese and Onion Pie.

-My highlight was to meet @ChrisPBlackburn, Yorkshire Pudding King from Halifax.
+My highlight was to meet @ChrisPBlackburn, the Yorkshire Pudding King from Halifax.
 Chris was a contestant on ITV’s Food Glorious Food and Yorkshire Pudding Champion, so has a fantastic pedigree where all things Yorkshire are concerned.
 We had a great #baking #chat and agreed to a Blog post swap later in the year.
 Did you visit the Cake and Bake Show?

 Tuesday, 2 April 2013